schmupu/ioBroker.lupusec/README.md

 ## Objects
 ### Lupusec Status
-ioBroker offers you the same staus objects as in the Lupusec app does.
+ioBroker offers you the same status objects as in the Lupusec app does.
 ![lupusec_obj_status](docs/en/img/lupusec_obj_status.png)